Flax to Linen: Online Course

 discussions, and a little outside reading.

 Online group meetings via Zoom video conferencing, with one-on-one instructional time available to students between group meeting dates via phone, email, or video conference.
 Kits with class materials sent out via USPS.
 Shipping fees are included in the materials fee for folks registering from the contiguous United States.
 If you are registering for this course from outside of the contiguous United States, please call our main office (218-287-9762) before registering to find out what additional shipping fees may be incurred as part of your registration.
-To ensure materials arrive on time, registration for this course closes on May 18th.
+To ensure materials arrive on time, registration for this course closes two weeks before class begins.